software-mansion/react-native-reanimated/docs/docs/guides/reanimated-babel-plugin-options.md

 }
 ```

-You will get a warning that you accessed `value` in inline prop usage and there's possible loss of reactivity.
-However, since there's no fail-safe mechanism to detect whether accessed property `value` comes from a Shared Value during Babel transpilation, this might be troublesome in some cases, e.g.
+You'll receive a warning about accessing `value` in an inline prop and the potential loss of reactivity that it causes.
+However, because there's no fail-safe mechanism that checks if the accessed property `value` comes from a Shared Value during Babel transpilation, it might cause problems:

 ```tsx
 import { View } from 'react-native';